gretab5802/go2-docker-env/README.md

 ```
 where you should replace **enx00e04c680aff** with whatever your network address is, can check with `ifconfig`.

 Source everything!!
-I added these four lines to the bottom of my `bashrc` as well so I wouldn't have to re-source every time I entered the container.
+I added these four lines to the bottom of my `bashrc` as well so I wouldn't have to re-source every time I entered the container. <br />
 You can do this by doing `nano ~/.bashrc` and adding these four lines to the bottom.
 If you do this, either open a new terminal or run `source ~/.bashrc` for the changes to take effect in the current session.
 ```
 source /opt/ros/foxy/setup.bash